Missed natural feeling of being in world-class event but staying positive for Tokyo: Neeraj Chopra | Sports-Games

 ''I did not get good international competitions when I wanted and there had to be several changes in training and competition schedule.

-''But, I am in positive frame of mind because a lot depends on the performance of the day.
-I am just hoping to give my best and realise my dream of winning a gold for the country.''
+''But, I am in a positive frame of mind because a lot depends on the performance of the day.
+I am just hoping to give my best and realize my dream of winning gold for the country.''
 Chopra, who has pulled out of the June 13 Diamond League at Gateshead due to visa issues, has taken part in only three international events since June 10.

-He won't participate in competitions anymore before travelling to Tokyo on July 26.
+He won't participate in competitions anymore before traveling to Tokyo on July 26.

+''Getting the UK visa (to take part at Gateshead) was difficult for Indians due to the COVID-19 situation in India.
+So, I decided to miss the Diamond League.
+There is no time for competition now.

+''I can have some intensity training for another week.
+After that, I will have light training.''
+He said he was focusing on improving his technique.

 ''At the Asian Games and Commonwealth Games, the height of the javelin was an issue though I won gold in both.
 I am working on reducing the height of the javelin so that it can cover more distance.''
-PTI PDS PM PM
+Dwelling on his technique further, he said, ''Sometimes, my javelin went out of the sector.
+I have made improvements in these technical things.''
+He said he was working on throwing the javelin ''on the line'' and not on a high projectile path.

+Asked about the pressure of expectations on him, he said, ''I could handle pressure well during the Asian Games and Commonwealth Games.
+But the Olympics is altogether another level.
+I am trying not to take any pressure.

+He said the Khel Ratna nomination will inspire him to better his performance in the Olympics.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)